 Global PhD Research Scholars

-The Einaudi Center’s Global PhD Research Grants fund international fieldwork to help Cornell students complete their dissertations.
-Through a generous gift from Amit Bhatia, this new grant opportunity annually supports several PhD students during their fieldwork.
+The Einaudi Center’s Global PhD Research Awards fund international fieldwork to help Cornell students complete their dissertations.
+Through a generous gift from Amit Bhatia, this new funding opportunity annually supports several PhD students during their fieldwork.
 Recipients hold the title of Amit Bhatia ’01 Global PhD Research Scholars.

 Heartlanders: The Making of Racial and Sexual Citizenship in Singapore's State-Constructed Housing Estates

 Xinyu Guan (Anthropology) is investigating the dynamics of structural racism, sexuality, and citizenship in Singapore's urban spaces.
 His project is an ethnographic study of lived experiences of racialization, sexual discipline, and surveillance in the everyday spaces of interaction in Singapore's housing estates.

 Vincent Mauro (Government) studies the politics of inequality.
 His dissertation investigates how party systems shape paths of social reform, redistribution, and economic inequality in Latin America and beyond.
 He is concurrently working on a project exploring the political behavior of economic elites in relation to crime, insecurity, redistribution, and democracy.

 Spatial Knowledge Production for Climate Adaptation Planning in Contexts of Urban Informality: Risk Mapping in Dar es Salaam